status-im/help.status.im/docs/en/status-wallet/understand-network-fees.md

 !!! note
      If you set your network fees too low, it may take longer for your transaction to be verified by the network.
 In some cases, it may never be processed at all.

-Blockchain transactions can be compared to job offers, where the sender is the employer and the miner is the candidate.
+Blockchain transactions can be compared to job offers, where the sender is the employer and the validator is the candidate.
 The employer who's offering the highest pay gets the most applicants and can fill the position faster.

-Miners invest their time and resources into processing transactions, which includes using computer hardware that consumes electricity.
+Validators invest their time and resources into processing transactions, which includes using computer hardware that consumes electricity.
 The fees they receive compensate for their efforts.
-For example, if the average fee for processing a transaction is $10, offering a $5 fee may not cover the miner's electricity costs.
+For example, if the average fee for processing a transaction is $10, offering a $5 fee may not cover the validator's electricity costs.
 This means it may take much longer for your transaction be processed, or even that it may never be processed at all.

 If you accidentally sent a transaction with a custom network fee that's too low, check out [Handle pending or stuck transactions][handle-pending-or-stuck-transactions].
 If you want to cancel your transaction, check out [Cancel transactions][cancel-transactions].